11 Proven Ways to Motivate Employees

 A highly motivated employee is much more likely to be engaged with their work compared to those who feel unmotivated.

 How can you increase employee engagement in your team?
-By assuring them that their professional and personal contributions make a difference in the company’s progress.
+By assuring them that their professional and personal contributions will make a difference in the company’s progress.

 This gives them a feeling of satisfaction, and this makes for a better, more fun work environment.
 One to which people want to belong and be a part of creating or transforming every day.